Call me old fashioned, but I love to read the newspaper.

 Because even though you may have left a movie thinking, "What a waste of 8 (or 10 or 12) bucks!
 I want my money back!", isn't it even worse to have left a movie thinking, "What a waste of my life!
 I want my two hours back!"??

 After all, we can always earn more money.
-But we live on
+But we live on only borrowed time.

 No comments: